|Tool Name||COBOL Copybook File|

 |Tool Web Site||http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=51416|

 |Supported Methodology||[File System] Data Store (Physical Data Model, Logical Data Model) via Cobol Copybook File|

 |Remote Repository Browsing for Model Selection|

-The bridge does not currently support the COPY verb, and reports a parsing error at the line and position at which the COPY statement begins.
-To import Copybooks with the Copy Statement, create an expanded Copybook file with the included sections already in place (replacing the COPY verb).
+Note that this bridge does not currently support the COPY verb, and reports a parsing error at the line and position at which the COPY statement begins.
+In order to import Copybooks with the Copy Statement, create an expanded Copybook file with the included sections already in place (replacing the COPY verb).
 Most COBOL compilers have the option to output only the preprocessed Copybooks with the COPY and REPLACE statements expanded.

 Q: Why is the default start column '6' (six) and the default end column '72' (seventy-two)?

 A: The bridge parser counts columns starting at 0 (zero), rather than 1 (one).
 Thus, the defaults leave the standard first six columns for line numbers, next column for comment indicators, and last 8 columns (out of 80) for additional line comment information.

 |File||Bridge reads metadata from the COBOL copybook file or COBOL File Description (CFD).||FILE||

 |Encoding||Specify the encoding of the text in the COBOL file.||ENUMERATED||

 |Import model as||Specifies how to import the model.